Age of consent in the United States: Washington

 The age of consent in Washington is 16 with exceptions under different circumstances.

 RCW 9A.44.096 identifies situations in which the age of consent is higher.
 The age of consent is 18 for sex between foster parents and their foster children.
 It is 21 for sex between school teachers or administration employees and their students.
 It is 18 where the older person is 5 years or more older and in a significant relationship with the younger person and abuses that relationship to have the sexual contact.

-There are also laws restricting immoral communication with persons under 18, but they do not affect the effective age of consent because they apply only to communications for the purpose of committed in illegal sexual act.
+There are also laws restricting immoral communication with persons under 18, but they do not affect the effective age of consent because they apply only to communications for the purpose of committing an illegal sexual act.
 This was decided in rulings by the Washington Court of Appeals and the Washington Supreme Court in the cases of State v.
 Danforth, 56 Wn.
 App.
 133, 782 P.2d 1091 (1989) and State v.
 McNallie, 120 Wn.2d 925, 846 P.2d 1358 (1993), and State v.
 Luther, 65 Wn.
 App.
 424 (1992).